victorbrodsky/order-lab/README.md

 - Translational Research Project Approval, Work Order Processing, Invoicing, and Dashboards

+- Critical Result Notification and Acknowledgement Tracking

 ## Data Models

-The [core data models of the key objects are provided in UML and JPG formats](https://github.com/victorbrodsky/order-lab/tree/master/orderflex/uml), although additional attributes may have been added since their creation.
+The [core data models of the key objects are provided in UML and JPG formats](https://github.com/victorbrodsky/order-lab/tree/master/orderflex/uml), although additional attributes not shown on these diagrams may have been added since their creation.

 ## Support